biowpn/bioweapon/_posts/2024-05-03-messing-with-lifetime.md

 Effort must be spent to migrate those casts to `std::start_lifetime_as` case by case: not every `reinterpret_cast` is meant to start lifetime.
 Also, `start_lifetime_as` needs to be taught (even it's easy to learn).
-The overall cost to the userbase is not small.
+The overall cost to the user base is not small.

 Some may question: is using `reinterpret_cast` as it is today even a problem to begin with?
 Compilers have been generating the expected code for decades.